-The “intermittent fasting” craze started in 2003 short after the publication of now the known book The warrior diet by Ori Hofmekler.
+The “intermittent fasting” craze started in 2003 short after the publication of the known book “The warrior diet” by Ori Hofmekler.

-I was not on the roman battlefield so I can’t comment on their diet or ate with hunter gatherer groups a long time ago but in this case, there’s evidence that these groups actually ate more meals/day so we can’t really take that standpoint as evidence that intermittent fasting was used in those times.
+Strangely, when it comes to hunter gatherer groups, there’s evidence that these groups actually ate more meals/day so we can’t really take that standpoint as evidence that intermittent fasting was used in those times.

-The whole IF groups/people that support intermittent fasting, point out studies that show improved markers of glycemic control such as insulin sensitivity, weight loss, appetite suppression, increased lifespan, etc.
+People that support intermittent fasting, point out studies that show improved markers of glycemic control such as insulin sensitivity, weight loss, appetite suppression, increased lifespan, etc.

-You might wonder now, “why should I fast then” ?
+You might wonder now, “why should I fast then?”

-Wait wait wait Sherlock, we’ll get to the point in a few lines but first, let’s see what intermittent fasting means:
+Wait wait wait Sherlock, we’ll get to the point in a few short lines but first, let’s see what intermittent fasting means:

 Popular fasting protocols include